-With peak utilization estimation, the router measures the link utilization over the most recent N time intervals, and takes the highest of the N measurements as the peak utilization.
-Thus, if each time interval is s seconds, then the peak utilization method takes the peak s-second link utilization measurement over the most recent N s seconds.
+With peak utilization estimation, the router measures the link utilization over the most recent N time intervals, and takes the highest of the N measurements as the current link utilization.
+Thus, if each time interval is s seconds, then the peak utilization method takes the peak s-second link utilization method takes the peak s-second.
 The peak utilization method reacts quickly to a sudden increase of link utilization, but also remembers a period of high utilization in the recent past.
-Unless otherwise noted, we use N = 5 intervals with interval length of s = 150 msec, which covers most of the RTTs in our simulated network.
+Unless otherwise noted, we use N = 5 intervals with interval length of s = 150 msec which covers most of the RTTs in our simulated network.